 - Monthly Experience Verification Forms (M-EVFs)

 If audited, the relevant party may be required to submit the M-EVFs and the completed

-the trainee complete the Experience Tracker as experience hours are being obtained, rather
+the trainee complete the Fieldwork Tracker as experience hours are being obtained, rather

 than entering the data retroactively.